Global Carbon Emissions Ranking and Climate Change Responsibility Study

 COP28 began on November 30 and is considered the most important meeting to address the climate crisis facing the planet.
 More than 70,000 people from 198 countries will participate in the meetings in which it is expected, broadly speaking, that agreements will be reached to limit the increase in temperature “well below” 2 °C and, as far as possible, that this increase is 1.5 °C.

-The run-up to this meeting has been marked by questions about the fact that the most relevant climate summit in the world is taking place in an oil country par excellence.
+The run-up to this meeting has been marked by questions regarding the fact that the most relevant climate summit in the world is taking place in an oil country par excellence.
 In fact, as we tell in this article, a series of documents leaked to the Center for Climate Reporting would show that Sultan Al Jaber, president of COP28 and at the same time director of the Abu Dhabi National Oil Company, would have taken advantage of previous climate meetings. at the beginning of the conference to discuss issues that would benefit the company he runs.

 1701770238